kzach88/BCB546X_UNIX_ASSIGNMENT/README.md

 `sed 's/Sample_ID/SNP_ID/' teosinte_genotype.txt | sort –k1,1 > teosinte_sgenotype.txt`

+`awk` command is to transpose the table so that it has the same data frame with `snp_infor.txt` to be joined later;

 `grep` command is to print out lines containing "ZMMIL", "ZMMLR" "ZMMMR" and "Group" ("ZMPBA", "ZMPIL" "ZMPJA" and "Group" for teosinte), which are maize samples and the header;

-`cut` command is to remove the 2 columns which are not needed;

-`awk` command is to transpose the table so that it has the same data frame with `snp_infor.txt` to be joined later;

 `sed` command is change the header in genotype file to the same with SNP file, so they can be jopined later;